-- the UCI Law;

-- the Companies Law;

-- the AIFM Law;

-- the Financial Sector Law;

-- the Luxembourg Civil Code;

-- Luxembourg laws, regulations and circulars issued by the Financial Sector Supervisory Commission (CSSF) regarding anti-money laundering (AML) and counter-terrorist financing (CTF);

-- the EU Packaged Retail and Insurance-based Investment Products Regulation (Regulation (EU) No. 1286/2014)

-(PRIIPs Regulation);

-- the European General Data Protection Regulation (Regulation (EU) No. 2016/679) (GDPR); - CSSF Regulation No. 16-07 regarding out-of-court complaint resolution (if the fund is regulated); and - various guidelines issued by the European Securities and Markets Authority (ESMA) and CSSF regulations and circulars.
+- · the UCI Law; - · the Companies Law; - the Law of 12 July 2013 on alternative investment fund managers, as amended (the AIFM Law); - the Financial Sector Law; - · the Luxembourg Civil Code; - Luxembourg laws, regulations and circulars issued by the Financial Sector Supervisory Commission (CSSF) regarding anti-money laundering and counter-terrorist financing; - the EU Packaged Retail and Insurance-based Investment Products Regulation (Regulation (EU) No. 1286/2014) (the PRIIPs Regulation); - the ELTIF Regulation (Regulation (EU) No. 2015/760, as amended) if the AIF has opted-in to the ELTIF label; - the European General Data Protection Regulation (Regulation (EU) No. 2016/679); - CSSF Regulation No. 16-07 regarding out-of-court complaint resolution (if the fund is regulated); - the European Sustainable Finance Disclosure Regulation (Regulation (EU) No. 2019/2088) and related European legislation; and - various guidelines issued by the European Securities and Markets Authority (ESMA) and CSSF regulations and circulars.